Menu

 Illustration for Can nanoplastics from food packaging promote antibiotic-resistant bacteria in your gut?

-Can nanoplastics from food packaging promote antibiotic-resistant gut bacteria?
+Can nanoplastics from food packaging raise antibiotic resistance concerns in gut bacteria?

 Based on 1 peer-reviewed studykitchen